rekha-balan/azure-docs-test2-pr.nl-NL/articles/app-service-mobile/app-service-mobile-dotnet-backend-how-to-use-server-sdk.md

 1. In Visual Studio, install the [Microsoft.Azure.Mobile.Server.Authentication] package.
 2. In the Startup.cs project file, add the following line of code at the beginning of the **Configuration** method:

         app.UseAppServiceAuthentication(config);

     This OWIN middleware component validates tokens issued by the associated App Service gateway.
 3. Add the `[Authorize]` attribute to any controller or method that requires authentication.

 To learn about how to authenticate clients to your Mobile Apps backend, see [Add authentication to your app](app-service-mobile-ios-get-started-users.md).

 ### <a name="custom-auth"></a>How to: Use custom authentication for your application
+> [!IMPORTANT]
+> In order to enable custom authentication, you must first enable App Service Authentication without selecting a provider for your App Service in the Azure portal.
+This will enable the WEBSITE_AUTH_SIGNING_KEY environment variable when hosted.
+>
+>
 If you do not wish to use one of the App Service Authentication/Authorization providers, you can implement your own login system.
 Install the [Microsoft.Azure.Mobile.Server.Login] package to assist with authentication token generation.
 Provide your own code for validating user credentials.
 For example, you might check against salted and hashed passwords in a database.
 In the example below, the `isValidAssertion()` method (defined elsewhere) is responsible for these checks.

 The custom authentication is exposed by creating an ApiController and exposing `register` and `login` actions.
 The client should use a custom UI to collect the information from the user.
 The information is then submitted to the API with a standard HTTP POST call.
 Once the server validates the assertion, a token is issued using the `AppServiceLoginHandler.CreateToken()` method.
 The ApiController **should not** use the `[MobileAppController]` attribute.

 An example `login` action: